Thailand Etiquette, Cultural Do's and Don'ts, and General Travel Tips

 • Try and pay attention if you are entering somewhere that is a shoes-off place, and do so accordingly.

-• Certain bathing places, it's not appropriate to wear a bikini.
+• At certain bathing places, it's not appropriate to wear a bikini.
 Such as bathing elephants for a local watering hole.
 If they do not provide you with an outfit, wear shorts and a t-shirt over your suit.

 Food / Eating